-Glybera is the first gene therapy product approved in the EU, and no gene therapy product has been approved in the U.S. Because Glybera is the first gene therapy to be marketed in the EU, gaining market acceptance and overcoming any safety or efficacy concerns may be more challenging than for a more traditional therapy.
+Glybera is the first gene therapy product approved in the EU, and to date only one other gene therapy product has been approved in the EU, and no gene therapy product has been approved in the U.S. Because Glybera is the first gene therapy to be marketed in the EU, gaining market acceptance and overcoming any safety or efficacy concerns may be more challenging than for a more traditional therapy.
 Glybera's commercial success will depend, in part, on the success of efforts to educate the market regarding gene therapy products.
 In particular, the success of Glybera will depend upon physicians who treat patients with LPLD, prescribing Glybera.
 With respect to Glybera and any other gene therapy products we or a collaborator may develop, public perception may be influenced by claims that gene therapy is unsafe, and, if so, gene therapy may not gain the acceptance of the public or the medical community.